sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### Step 4.1 Create Table

-This DDL will create standard table TRUCK_STANDARD using CREATE TABLE … AS SELECT statement from hybrid table TRUCK.
+This DDL will create a standard table TRUCK_STANDARD using CREATE TABLE … AS SELECT statement from hybrid table TRUCK.

 ```sql
 -- Lab 4